 From beef and dairy to family farm cattle, Hoof & Horn can help evaluate and improve the health of your herd no matter the size.

 Dr. Jill Barabas lives in Gainesville Florida with her husband, Josh, and two daughters, Matilda and Esther.
-They share their home with three horses, two dogs, a bearded dragon, and three cats.
+They share their home with three horses, three goats, two pigs, two dogs, a bearded dragon, two rats, and three cats.
 She has been riding horses and chasing her dreams of becoming a veterinarian since the age of five.
 Jill truly enjoys working with clients to find the best options for them and their animals.
 She is a member of the American Association for Equine Practitioners, American Association of Small Ruminant Practitioners and the American Veterinary Medical Association.
 She has special interest in Lameness, Acupuncture, wound care, geriatric management and ophthalmology.